osxmidi/LinVst/README.md

 Point linvstconvert to the folder containing the windows vst's and hit the Start (Convert) button.

 Start up the linux DAW and point it to scan the folder containing the windows vst's.

-Also, see the wiki page for a visual guide.

 -------